AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 . . .

-Consider the average node size (pangenome length / number of nodes) or average edge degree (number of nodes / number of edges).
+Consider the average node size (pangenome length / number of nodes) or average edge degree (number of nodes / number of edges)

+. . .

-Should be *reasonable* (how many bases do you expect before a SNP?).
+Should be *reasonable* values (how many bases do you expect before a SNP?)

 ### Pangenome graph statistics

+From `gfatools stat` on a large, base-level bovine pangenome of chromosome 1 (159 Mb)

 ```ruby
 Number of segments: 10140559